poyaz/docker-openvpn/README.md

 Also, you can run with own compose config.
 You can create a config compose file on `docker/custom` folder.
 This folder not tracked with source control.

-**Tip:** You can add custom port for socat and socks5 server without change in any compose file with two environment
+**Tip:** You can add custom port for socat and proxy server without change in any compose file with two environment
 variable:

 * OPENVPN_SOCAT_PORT (Default: 3389)